Skip to main content

 Definition 1.2.14.

-A central angle is a positive angle formed at the center of a circle by two radii.
+A central angle is an angle formed at the center of a circle by two radii.

 Remark 1.2.15.
 Heading and Azimuth.

 In navigation, the direction a waʻa is pointed towards is referred to as the heading.
-Unlike in trigonometry, where it is conventional to define an angle in standard position, i.e., 0 lies along the positive x-axis, in navigation, North corresponds to a heading of 0 and positive angles are measured in a clockwise rotation (see Figure 1.2.16).
+Unlike in trigonometry, where it is conventional to define an angle in standard position, with 0 lying along the positive x-axis, in navigation, North corresponds to a heading of 0 and positive angles are measured in a clockwise rotation (see Figure 1.2.16).

 Figure 1.2.16.
 The cardinal directions for headings are as follows: 0 (or 360) points north, 90 points east, 180 points south, and 270 points west.